Where Values Take Root: HR’s New Mandate in a Changing World

 Do Communities Shape a Culture That Values Work?

-In parts of South East London my own neighbourhood this culture thrives.
-You see it in well-kept streets, front gardens cared for with quiet pride, and everyday courtesies exchanged between strangers.
-It’s a place where employment is respected, and helping others secure it is part of the social contract.
+In parts of South East London, my own neighbourhood in fact, you can feel this culture in the air.
+You see it in the well-kept streets, the front gardens tended with a quiet pride, and the simple courtesies people exchange without a second thought.
+It’s a place where having a job is respected, and helping someone else find one feels like part of an unspoken social contract.

-Travel further afield and you’ll notice the same values echoed in corners of Europe towns where civic upkeep and community wellbeing seem stitched into the fabric.
-The takeaway is clear: where work is valued, society is stronger.
-And HR, with its unique reach across business operations and people, holds the key to embedding this mindset at scale.
+I’ve noticed the same values reflected in towns across Europe; places where civic upkeep and community wellbeing seem to be woven into the very fabric of daily life.
+The lesson here is quite clear: where work is genuinely valued, society is stronger.
+And as HR professionals, with our unique view across every part of the business, we are perfectly placed to embed this mindset at scale.

 ESG and the Evolution of HR’s Role